SynthstromAudible/DelugeFirmware/docs/community_features.md

   - Note: you need to select a pad of any clip in arranger in order for this to work (it cannot be an empty pad)

 #### 3.32 Added Song New Midi Learn Menu
 - ([#2645]) Added new `MIDI LEARN` menu to the `SONG` menu.
-In `Song Grid View` this menu enables you to learn `Clip/Section Launch`.
-In `Song Row View` this menu enables you to learn the `Clip/Section Launch` and `Instrument`.
+In `SESSION GRID VIEW` this menu enables you to learn `Clip/Section Launch`.
+In `SESSION ROW VIEW` this menu enables you to learn the `Clip/Section Launch` and `Instrument`.
   - While in this menu, you just need to `hold a clip / section` and send midi to learn that clip / section.
 If you press the `clip / section` again you will unlearn it.

-#### 3.33 Updated UI for Creating New Clips in Song Row View
+#### 3.33 Updated UI for Creating New Clips in Session Row View
 - ([#2716]) The default clip type for new clips created can be configured in `SETTINGS > DEFAULTS > UI > CLIP TYPE > NEW CLIP TYPE` menu.
     - You can also configure whether the clip type for the next clip type you create should default to the last clip type you created.
 This helps with fast creation of multiple clips of the same type.
 You can enable this default setting in the `SETTINGS > DEFAULTS > UI > CLIP TYPE > USE LAST CLIP TYPE` menu.
-    - NOTE: The default clip type / last clip type setting cannot be used with CV clips and Audio clips in Song Row View.
+    - NOTE: The default clip type / last clip type setting cannot be used with CV clips and Audio clips in Session Row View.
 If you set the default to CV or Audio or enable use of the last clip type (and the last clip type is a CV or Audio Clip), then it will create a Synth clip by default.
         - This is because Audio Clips cannot currently be converted to other clip types and thus you will be stuck with only being able to create Audio Clips (unless you change the default and/or disable use of last clip type).
 The same applies to CV clips, which after two CV clips created, would prevent you from creating other clips (unless you change the default and/or disable use of last clip type).

 #### 3.34 Threshold Recording